 States are increasingly attempting to broaden their expungement laws and restore rights and opportunities for people with criminal records.

-The enforcement of marijuana laws has had a racially discriminatory impact.
+The enforcement of cannabis laws has had a racially discriminatory impact.

-Despite similar usage rates, African Americans are 3.73 times more likely to be arrested for marijuana possession nationwide than whites.
+Despite similar usage rates, Black Americans are 3.73 times more likely to be arrested for marijuana possession nationwide than whites.

 What should policymakers consider in implementing expungement provisions?

 Can expungement be included as part of a decriminalization or legalization bill or initiative?

 Is expungement accessible to the low-income people who need it most?

 If the fees are expensive, can they be waived?

 Is free legal help available from the public defender or legal aid?
 Hiring a lawyer can cost anywhere from hundreds to over $2,000 depending on the state.

 Paper records may have been destroyed.
 Expungement often applies only to amounts of cannabis that are legal or decriminalized.
 However, it may not be clear from the records how much cannabis the person had or even whether the drug they had was cannabis.